Cheez0id/Employee_CMS/README.md

 A homework assignment to create a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+## TODO:
+need to create the inquirer prompts connect the database to the server.js?

+## DONE:
+database is created, as well as some seeds

 ## Acceptance Criteria

 ```md